talonfms/rack-sources/README.md

 Credits
 =======

-Cloned from rack-affiliated (https://github.com/alexlevin/rack-affiliates) to allow us to use both middlewares in the same application
+Cloned from rack-affiliates (https://github.com/alexlevin/rack-affiliates) to allow us to use both middlewares in the same application